 Which passes include fast-track access?

 All passes have fast-track access at selected attractions.
-The CityPass includes fast-track access at 5 of its 9 attractions, while the New York Pass has it at 11 out of 100 and the Sightseeing Pass (in its two versions) at 10 out of 115.
+The CityPass has fast-track access at 5 out of 9 attractions, while the New York Pass has fast-track access at 11 out of 100 and the Sightseeing Pass (in its two versions) at 10 out of 115.
 However, the fact that they have fast-track access does not exempt you from going through security checks.

 Which attractions are free for children?

-I recommend that you check each site's specific policy first.
-In general, most children under the age of 3 get free admission to all New York attractions.
+I recommend that you check the specific policy of each site first.
+Generally, most children under the age of 3 get free admission to all attractions in New York.
 If your children get free admission to most of the attractions you plan to visit, don't buy them a pass!

 How do I activate my pass?

-Generally, use it at any attraction included in the pass.
-From that first use, the time on the pass will start to count and at 12 midnight that same day you will be considered to have used the pass for one day, and so on.
+Generally, by using it at any attraction included in the pass.
+From that first use, the pass will start to count and at 12 midnight that same day you will be considered to have used the pass for one day, and so on.

-Buying a New York Pass, in most cases, means organising your trip in a very specific way.
+Buying a New York Pass, in most cases, means organising your trip very specifically.
 Plan very well what you want to see, on what day, and at what time.
 If you are the type of person who travels in a more spontaneous and improvised way, I recommend that you don't buy a pass.

-So far, the comparison between the different New York Pass that you can choose for your trip to New York.
+So far, the comparison between the different New York Passes you can choose for your trip to New York.
 Now, let's eat up the Big Apple!